akka/akka/akka-docs/src/main/paradox/stream/stream-customize.md

 @@@ note

-Please note that you can always simply use a logging library directly inside a Stage.
+Please note that you can always use a logging library directly inside a Stage.
 Make sure to use an asynchronous appender however, to not accidentally block the stage when writing to files etc.
 See @ref:[Using the SLF4J API directly](../logging.md#slf4j-directly) for more details on setting up async appenders in SLF4J.